Ash Dieback Disease (Hymenoscyphus fraxineus)

 - The loss of ash trees having a devastating impact on the landscape in terms of landscape character, biodiversity and amenity

 - Replacement tree planting with appropriate species.
-It will be essential to replace those trees which are felled/removed to mitigate for loss of amenity and biodiversity in the wider response to the effects of climate change
+It will be essential to replace those trees which are felled or removed to mitigate for loss of amenity and biodiversity in the wider response to the effects of climate change

 There are landscape and tree professionals based within the County who can provide advice and guidance about Ash Dieback Disease.
 If you consider that your Ash tree is suffering from Ash dieback, please follow the guidance below.

-The Forestry Commission/DEFRA have a dedicated helpline to receive all public reports of Ash Dieback sightings:
+The Forestry Commission and Department for Environment Food and Rural Affairs have a dedicated helpline to take all public reports of Ash Dieback sightings:

 Acute Oak Decline